Contrast-Security-OSS/docs/content/user/libraries/LibraryScoringGuide.md

 * **Status:** the number of versions that post-date the library
 * **Security:** the number of known CVEs that affect the library

+> **Note:** Organization administrators can adjust Contrast's scoring method to include only security criteria.
+See the article on [Score Settings](admin-orgsettings.html#score-settings) for more details.

 ## Time Penalty

 The age of the library is calculated based on the number of years between the release of the latest version and the version used in the application multiplied by **2.5**.